matteofilia/tessera/DEV_LOG.md

 ## September 05, 2025

 Making a programming language is a lot harder than it looks!
 Progress as of right now is slow...
 Probably need to hit the books.

+## September 07, 2025

+Honestly?
+Starting to become concerned.
+This is just sloppy code on top of more sloppy code.
+Still, we need to keep moving forward.
+I will do my best to do things the "right" way.